Code-O/Code-O/README.md

 ## Premise
-Code-O is an educational platform that allows users to see the run time and effeciency of their solution.
+A coding platform that allows users to see the run time and effeciency of their solution for a given problem.

 ## Team Members